KevinLindh/gambitchallenge/README.md

 <!-- USAGE EXAMPLES -->
 ## Future Optimizations

+Add some type of search feature to make it easier to find individual specific values

 More optimization to make the site more accessable to all users

 Stylize better to make UI more inviting and easy on the eyes